learn-co-curriculum/ask-a-question-java-cs/README.md

 ## Get Help in Real Time

-When you Ask a Question on Learn, you’re reaching out, in real-time, to the entire Learn community—including other Learners like you.
+When you Ask a Question on Learn, you’re reaching out, in real-time, to your fellow CodeU Learners.

-We think it’s so cool, we want you to try it now!
+We think it’s so cool that we want you to try it now!
 Go ahead, and hit the Ask a Question button in the upper-right of your screen.
 Typically you’d be asking about a problem you’re having with your current lesson, but for this test, feel free to ask anything you want.
 Maybe something like “Can anyone Learn to code?” or “What is the meaning of life” or “Am I holding it right?”

 Go on, we’ll wait for you =)